ibm-cloud-docs/vpc/data-security.md

 ## Protecting your sensitive data in VPC
 {: #data-encryption}

-{{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} provide a higher level of protection that is called [envelope encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-envelope-encryption-byok), which encrypts one encryption key with another encryption key.
+{{site.data.keyword.keymanagementserviceshort}} provides a higher level of protection that is called [envelope encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-envelope-encryption-byok), which encrypts one encryption key with another encryption key.
 This multi-layered approach helps ensure that your data is protected by multiple keys, and only you control access to the root keys.

 You control access to your root keys stored in the KMS instances within {{site.data.keyword.cloud}} by using {{site.data.keyword.iamlong}} (IAM).
 You grant access to a service to use your keys.
 You can also revoke access at any time, for example, if you suspect your keys might be compromised.
 For more information about managing your encryption keys, see [Managing data encryption](/docs/vpc?topic=vpc-vpc-encryption-managing).